malminhas/orgcharts/README.md

 dotfile = org.create_dotfile_from_graph(g, dot_file='test.dot')
 ```

 The generated dot file can be loaded into a corresponding editor tool such as [Graphity](https://www.graphity.com/).
-Graphity allows us to modify the visualisation to a hierarchical display as follows:
+Graphity allows us to modify the visualisation to a hierarchical layout as follows:

 <img width="1715" alt="image" src="https://user-images.githubusercontent.com/12896870/228997347-f14454d6-12e7-4d78-beaa-ec9c619af93f.png">

-Once loaded into Graphity, the organisation diagram elements can then be updated:
+Once loaded into Graphity, the organisation diagram elements can then be individually updated and stylee:

 <img width="1715" alt="image" src="https://user-images.githubusercontent.com/12896870/228997547-14efeb67-614e-4c32-8685-5175673e971b.png">